-Peter has spoken on science communication and astronomy at countless universities, science centres, conferences, and national parks, as well as delivering science communication workshops at Science North/Laurentian University’s Science Communication program and The Banff Centre.
+Peter has spoken on science communication and astronomy at countless universities, science centres, conferences, and national parks, as well as delivering science communication workshops at venues ranging from Science North/Laurentian University’s Science Communication program to The Banff Centre.

 Matthew has been avid amateur astronomer and astrophotographer here in Jasper National Park for more than a decade.